takano-akio/crunghc/readme.md

+# crunghc

-# crunghc: runghc replacement with automatic caching
+A runghc replacement with automatic caching

 ## Usage